 The Graduate Diploma in Maritime Archaeology is a 36-unit program which is part of the Graduate Program in Maritime Archaeology offered by the Faculty of Education, Humanities and Law.
 It articulates with the Graduate Certificate in Maritime Archaeology and the Master of Maritime Archaeology.

 Applicants must normally hold an approved degree or equivalent qualification majoring in archaeology from an approved tertiary institution, or have completed the Graduate Certificate in Maritime Archaeology.
 Under exceptional circumstances and subject to specific conditions, the Dean (Education) may admit others who can show evidence of fitness for candidature.

 The course aims to meet the needs of graduates in archaeology and related disciplines who wish to specialise in maritime archaeology.

 The course is designed to provide students with a theoretical and methodological grounding in maritime archaeology and underwater cultural heritage management, an understanding and appreciation of the place and role of maritime archaeology in the interpretation of maritime sub-cultures as well as cultures in the wider context, and to allow students to understand the history of the practice of maritime and underwater archaeology.

-- understand the history of the practice of maritime and underwater archaeology
+- demonstrate a high-level knowledge of the history and practice of maritime and underwater archaeology